 It is not uncommon for homicide survivors to feel like outcasts from society.
-Someone who has not had a loved one murdered may feel and act awkwardly around survivors.
-It is often very difficult for the rest of society to understand what homicide survivors are going through.
+They may feel misunderstood, or angry at people who try to say they understand how you feel.
+They may feel like the event is written on their face, that people on the street can see the victimisation, and this may make the survivor want to isolate themselves to protect themselves.
+Someone who has not had a loved one murdered may feel and act awkwardly around survivors, they may want to help but not know what to say, or want to remain sensitive to the situation.
+It is often very difficult for the rest of society to understand what homicide survivors are going through, but they can still stand beside survivors and support them through their trauma.

 Every day life after the murder may become surreal.
 Family and friends may avoid talking about the murder because they are unsure of what to say.
 Others stop asking how the survivor is doing or stop mentioning the victim's name.
 The silence may be hurtful to survivors.
 Some people do not understand that memories of the victim's life are often comforting, and so "living in the past" can often be a healing thing.
 Other people may pretend as though nothing has changed.
-Homicide survivors should be aware that people often search for ways to distance themselves from such tragedy.
+Homicide survivors should be aware that people often search for ways to distance themselves from such tragedy, or that another person my be trying to cope by distancing themselves from the pain.